-Meningitis is a serious or a severe infection caused by a brain inflammation of the membrane covering both the spinal-cord and brain.
+Spinal Meningitis is a serious and/or severe infection caused by a brain inflammation of the membrane covering both the spinal-cord and brain.
 Non-bacterial meningitis is often referred to as aseptic meningitis.
 Much more serious bacterial meningitis is also a common medical condition.

 A viral infection may result in viral spinal meningitis which normally gets better without any medical treatment.
 However, bacterial infections are extremely serious.
 In fact, severe bacterial spinal meningitis may cause death or severe brain damage, even if treated.
-Most common and important meningitis disease causes and risk factors are from mosquito bites, fungi, some chemicals, genital herpes, drug allergies, certain types of tumors and cancers.
+Most common and important meningitis disease causes and risk factors are from mosquito bites, fungi, some chemicals, genital herpes, drug allergies, some tumors and cancers.

 Symptoms of Meningitis